-What Is a Training Needs Analysis?
+How to Write a Training Analysis?

 Working in human resources (HR) needs to focus on making sure that the employees' learning is well-executed in the workplace.
 Thus, conducting surveys and training evaluation should never be kept out of place.
 These research methods will guide the HR management in identifying what could've been done better in case their training isn't effective or which of the methods will be retained.
 Hence, the company should make a training needs analysis.
 This way, the company ensures that its employees are efficient and excellent in the workplace.
-Training needs analysis, as defined by eLearning Industry site, is a process that a business goes through to determine all the training that the employee needs in order to ensure their effectivity, as well as keeping track on their progress.
+Training needs analysis, as defined by the eLearning Industry site, is a process that a business goes through to determine all the training that the employee needs in order to ensure their effectiveness, as well as keeping track of their progress.

 There are five key steps in determining the most appropriate training that an employee should have.
 Read more below and be guided accordingly.

 The very first step in creating your data analysis you should take is to identify your employees' skill sets as well as their knowledge and capabilities.
 For instance, if you are able to see the potential of an employee to become a competitive spokesperson, then you might want to consider engaging them in public speaking exercises.
 Just make sure you give the appropriate training that will benefit your organization and the business.

 2. Evaluate Their Skills